afids/afids-protocol-old/content/docs/afids_protocol/human_protocol.md

 **Description:** R olfactory sulcal fundus <br>
 **Acronym:** ROSF

-* Jump to Genu of Corpus Collosum (#19).
+* This fiducial is close to the Genu of Corpus Collosum (#19).
-* Ensuring the view is on the right side of the brain, scroll back and forth in the sagittal view until you find the most anterior aspect of genu on the right hemisphere.
-(Typically before Genu becomes continuous with other white matter structures).
+* Scroll back and forth in the sagittal view until you find the most anterior aspect of genu on the right hemisphere.
+(Typically before genu becomes continuous with other white matter structures).
+Note: ensure you are on the appropriate hemisphere (in this case the right).
-* Monitoring the axial view proceed ventral until the fundas is reached.
+* Monitoring the axial view proceed ventral until the fundus is reached.
 Verify using the coronal view.
 * Sulcal fundus = at depth of sulcus and boundary of gray matter-white matter
 * Posterior and most superior portion visible on axial slice